7esting/django_tdd/cheat_sheet.md

 git status
 ```

-## NOTE: YOU cannot be on the branch you are deleting
+## NOTE: You cannot be on the branch you are deleting
 **Deleting local branch** `git branch -d <name-of-branch>`

 **Delete remote branch on Github**